Arsenolipids

 An initial conclusion that the presence of most of these lipids in fish oils did not appear to raise toxicity concerns when consumed by mammals is no longer strictly tenable, although the current view is that this is not a practical problem.
 When arsenolipids are absorbed from the gastrointestinal tract of mice and humans, much of the arsenic is believed to be excreted rapidly in the form of organic water-soluble metabolites, mainly compounds containing dimethylarsine oxide moieties and arsenobetaine, and including 4‑dimethylarseno-butanoic and propanoic acids (and thio analogues), which have been detected in human urine after consumption of cod liver.
 Similarly, after human consumption of seaweed products, arsenosugars and their metabolites including trace levels of thio-dimethyl arsenate were detected in urine.
 Some of these may be products of metabolism by gut microorganisms.

-Arsenic-containing hydrocarbons are now known to be highly toxic from tests with cultured cells from human bladder and liver, and from studies with fruit flies (Drosophila melanogaster), nematodes (Caenorhabditis elegans) and the brain of infantile male rats.
+Arsenic-containing hydrocarbons are now known to be highly toxic from tests with cultured cells from human bladder and liver in vitro, and from studies with fruit flies (Drosophila melanogaster), nematodes (Caenorhabditis elegans) and the brain of infantile male rats.
 In addition, arsenic-containing hydrocarbons and arsenite exerted significant toxic effects at µM concentrations in human liver cells.
 In experiments with a model intestinal barrier system, both arsenic-containing hydrocarbons and fatty acids were reportedly able to diffuse passively into the intestinal cells, although the arsenic-containing fatty acids were largely metabolized before crossing into the blood stream.
 As they can cross the blood-brain barrier, they are neurotoxins that might even facilitate the transfer of other toxicants into the brain.
-They exert a strong toxic effect in the hippocampus of the infantile male rat in vitro, with the potential for negative effects upon development, learning and memory.
+They exert a strong toxic effect in the hippocampus of the infantile male rat in vitro, and have the potential to be harmful towards development, learning and memory.
 On the other hand, arsenic-containing fatty acids and triacylglycerols had no significant toxicity affects upon C. elegans.
 It is noteworthy that arsenic-containing hydrocarbons and fatty acids have both been detected in human milk albeit at very low levels, and they can then pass to the nursing infant.

 6. Analysis